Reptile to mammal

-Reptiles are cold-blooded animals: they get their body heat from the sun.
-Their legs issue from the sides of their bodies (if they have legs) and their skulls have two openings (‘fenestra’) behind each eye socket.
-In contrast to mammals, the lower jaw comprises several bones, the hindmost of which, called the angular, articulates with a skull bone called the quadrate.
-Reptiles hear by detecting vibrations in the ground as well as in the air.
-From the ground, vibrations reach the middle ear via the quadrate, from the air, via the eardrum.
-Legless lizards and snakes have lost the eardrum of their ancestors, so they hear only through the quadrate.
-The middle ear has just one bone, called the stapes, or stirrup, and the teeth are all cone-shaped.
+Reptiles are cold-blooded animals: they depend on the sun for their body heat.
+Their legs project from the sides of their bodies and their skulls have two openings, called ‘fenestrae’, behind each eye socket.
+In contrast to mammals, the lower jaw is made up of several bones, of which the hindmost, the articular, connects with a skull bone called the quadrate.
+Reptiles hear by detecting vibrations in both the air and the ground.
+From the ground, vibrations reach the middle ear via the quadrate; from the air, they arrive via the eardrum.
+The middle ear has just one bone, called the columella or stapes.
+Snakes and legless lizards have lost the eardrum, so only hear through the quadrate.
+Another difference between reptiles and mammals is that reptilian teeth are cone-shaped and they are continually replaced; mammalian teeth are more complex and replaced just once (but as often, there are exceptions).

 Once a synapsid, it seems, always a synapsid.
-There are no documented cases of a synapsid evolving into a diapsid.
-Further back in time, the synapsids are presumed to have evolved from anapsids: tetrapods without temporal fenestra.
+There are no cases of a synapsid evolving a second pair of fenestrae.
+Back in time, the synapsids are presumed to have evolved from anapsids, tetrapods without fenestrae.
 This transition is also undocumented.
-The earliest known anapsid is Hylonomus, from the mid Carboniferous site of Joggins in Nova Scotia.
-The oldest known synapsid is the pelycosaur Archaeothyris, only slightly younger, and it is possible that the fragmentary Protoclepsydrops, a contemporary of Hylonomus, is also a synapsid.
-The oldest diapsid is Petrolacosaurus, from the Upper Carboniferous.
-Intermediates linking these markedly different animals are absent.
-The fossil record therefore suggests independent origins for all three groups: anapsids, synapsids and diapsids.
+The earliest known anapsid is Hylonomus, from the mid-Carboniferous site of Joggins, Nova Scotia.
+The oldest known synapsid is the pelycosaur Archaeothyris, only slightly younger.
+The oldest diapsid is Petrolacosaurus, from the Late Carboniferous.
+Since there are no intermediates linking these different skull designs, the fossil record suggests that the anapsids, synapsids and diapsids had independent origins.
+Dinosaurs appeared in the fossil record about the same time as or slightly before true mammals; until they died out, at the end of the Cretaceous, dinosaurs were essentially contemporary with mammals.
+One Early Cretaceous fossil shows a badger-sized mammal preying on a larger plant-eating dinosaur before both were engulfed in a volcanic debris flow – we shouldn’t necessarily think of mammals as ‘dominated’ by the dinosaurs (Han et al. 2023).

 - the absence of several skull elements